 - Evenly distribute the filling between all 12 cavities in the mini cheesecake pan, making sure to press each one down firmly into one even layer.

 - Bake at 325°F for 5 minutes, remove from the oven, and set aside to cool.
 Keep oven temperature at 325°F while you make the filling.

 To make the cheesecake filling:

 - Evenly distribute the cheesecake filling between all 12 cavities of the pan and return to the oven.
-Bake at 325°F for 15-17 minutes or until the tops of the cheesecakes are set.
+Bake at 325°F for 15 to 17 minutes or until the tops of the cheesecakes are set.

 - Remove from the oven and allow to cool at room temperature for at least 1 hour.
-Cover tightly with plastic wrap and transfer to the refrigerator to chill for at least 2-3 hours or overnight.
+Cover tightly with plastic wrap and transfer to the refrigerator to chill for at least 2 to 3 hours or overnight.
 Once the cheesecakes are chilled remove them from the pan, serve, and enjoy!